Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Audio/Echo Cancellation.rst

 **RTSP Audio Stream**

-On a computer connected to the same WiFi network, open VLC media player, and go to "Media" -> "Open Network Stream".
+On a computer connected to the same WiFi network, open VLC media player, and go to :guilabel:`Media -> Open Network Stream`

 |image13|